nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/load-balancing.md

 the **Closest** balancing policy.
 The former balances the traffic evenly between all the instances, and the latter finds the geographically closer instance.

-In the following tabs we go into further detail of what is happening with each above shown request.
+Click on the following tabs to see how every request is handled.

 {{< tabs-icon "Requests" >}}
 {{< tab-icon "First" "_envelope_1.png">}}